-The Best Places to Find Free, High-Res Images for your Website - Digital Inspiration
+The Best Places to Find Free, High-Res Images for your Website

 1. unsplash.com (Unsplash) - This is my favorite website for downloading high-resolution photographs.
 Subscribe to the email newsletter and you’ll get 10 photos in your inbox every 10 days.
 All images are under the CC0 license meaning they are in public domain and you are free to use them in any way you like.

 2. google.com (LIFE) - The Google images website hosts millions of historical photographs from the LIFE library.
-You can add source:life to any query in Google image search to find these images and they are free for personal, non-commercial use.
+You can add sourceto any query in Google image search to find these images and they are free for personal, non-commercial use.

 3. flickr.com (The British Library) - The national library of the UK has uploaded over a million vintage photographs and scanned images to Flickr that are now in pubic domain and they encourage re-use.